Chicago Mayor Proposes Cuts In 2010 Budget

 DAVID SCHAPER: On the last Saturday in July, about a half a million people gathered in the area where I'm standing along Chicago's lakefront for the city's annual Venetian Night.
 The festivities featured decorated and illuminated boats parading along the shoreline here, followed by what many consider to be the best lakefront fireworks display of the year.
 But after 52 years, Mayor Richard Daley is proposing to cancel this popular summertime event as he tries to close a half a billion dollar budget hole.

-Mayor RICHARD DALEY (Chicago, Illinois): Not since the Great Depression 70 years ago have so many people suffered as greatly and for so long from a bad economy.
+RICHARD DALEY: Not since the Great Depression 70 years ago have so many people suffered as greatly and for so long from a bad economy.

 SCHAPER: Daley's $6 billion budget for next year does hold the line on taxes and fees and provides small funding increases for police and violence prevention programs to address what he calls an epidemic of senseless violence in Chicago.
 But overall it appears lean, and Chicago is not alone.

-Professor MICHAEL PAGANO (University of Illinois, Chicago): There are very few cities in the country who are not in the position of having to fix a budget hole.
+MICHAEL PAGANO: There are very few cities in the country who are not in the position of having to fix a budget hole.

 SCHAPER: Michael Pagano is dean of the College of Urban Planning And Public Affairs at the University of Illinois, Chicago and co-author of a report for the National League of Cities that finds almost 90 percent of cities surveyed say as bad as this year is, next year they'll be in even worse fiscal shape.